Gardening Is Full of Gardening Myths, Folklore, Old Wives Tales And Misconceptions That Need Debunking. Here’s The Truth About Gardening Myths

 With peppers and chills we did nothing at all.
 They will happily pollinate without any physical movement.
 We grew them mainly in 120 foot long plastic tunnels, that we kept slightly open at each end to control humidity, but few pollinators or breeze entered them.
 But crop set was still very very good.

 Some plants do better with pollinators.
 But not toms, cues and peppers.

 Strawberries do benefit though.
 They are best pollinated by a host of insects, but preferably bees.
 They will pollinate if pollinators aren’t available, the wind will do this, but the fruit will be small and hardly worthwhile.
 The better the pollination the bigger the fruit size.
 For those really big juicy fruit you need good pollination.
 The best pollination is by insects, the wind certainly helps and last of all you can try hand pollination.
-But hand pollination is definately inferior to insect pollination.
+But hand pollination is definitely inferior to insect pollination.

 The Organic Gardening Myths

 You note I write myths in the plural as there are so many organic gardening myths.